 The automata designs generated from RAPID programs are often repetitive.
 Specifically, we found four out of five of our benchmarks reuse the same automaton structure multiple times, only altering the symbol sets of the STEs.
-Developers may take advantage of this property of designs to improve placement and routing times for the Automata Processor.
+RAPID takes advantage of this underlying structural regularity to improve placement and routing times for the AP.

 Using current tools for the AP, an automaton can be precompiled (i.e., placement and routing can be determined for a small portion of the overall design).
-State symbols are parameterized, allowing pre-compiled designs to be used repeatedly with different symbols.
+State symbols are parameterized, allowing repeated use of pre-compiled designs with different symbols.
 The developer creates automata that reference this pre-compiled design many times.
 This design is then placed and routed to be loaded onto the device.
 Because the individual automata have already been placed, the time needed is significantly reduced compared to processing the entire design at once; however, this process still requires over an hour for designs spanning an entire AP board.